 Studies considering the performance of a number of different individual or combinations of screening tests in 'asymptomatic' populations were identified.
-The 2012 UK NSC review concluded that risk assessment questionnaires potentially have some usefulness in ruling out COPD but would include a high number of false positives.
+The 2012 UK NSC review concluded that risk assessment questionnaires potentially had some usefulness in ruling out COPD but included a high number of false positives.
 This update review suggests that this is still the case.